 Early Childhood Screening

-Screenings are done between the ages of 3-5 and support your child's readiness for kindergarten.
-Schedule your child's screening appointment today.
+Screenings are recommended between the ages of 3-4, and are required before kindergarten.
+Schedule your child's screening appointment today!

-Early childhood screenings will be held in person at Harley Hopkins Family Center for the 2021-22 school year.
+Early childhood screenings are held in person at Harley Hopkins Family Center.

 The early childhood years from birth to age 5 are a time of rapid growth and learning.
-Early childhood screenings are an important way to check on how your child is progressing before starting kindergarten.
+Early childhood screenings are an important way to check on how your child's development and school readiness skills are progressing before starting kindergarten.

-Screening appointments are generally available September-May during regular school hours.
-There are a limited number of later afternoon and Saturday morning appointments.
-Appointment times will be available to schedule online beginning in mid-August 2021.
+Screening appointments are generally available September-May during regular school hours, with limited number of later afternoon appointments.
+Appointment times are generally being reserved 6-8 weeks ahead.

 What to Expect at a Screening Appointment